Skip to content

 Add data to route

-To add data to a route you have some options.
-You can load a file with load options, that accept a single path or an array of paths.
+To add data to a route, you have some options.
+You can load a file with load option, that accept a single path or an array of paths.
 The path shouldn't start with / and don't need the data prefix, but the file itself must be inside the /data directory.

 The following example will load the two files /data/navigation.json and /data/page/homepage.json.